-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 - Getty Images/Matt Cardy

-Some people have raised concerns that they might be able to contract the coronavirus from imported goods packed by people in other countries who might be sick.
+Some people have raised concerns that they might be able to contract the coronavirus from imported goods packed by people in other countries.

-Public health experts point out that the virus can only live for a few hours on hard surfaces, and the only way it’s being spread between people is through close contact.
+But public-health experts point out that the virus can live for only a few hours on hard surfaces, and the only way it’s being spread among people is through close contact.

-For example, the first case of human to human transmission in the US was between a husband and wife who live together.
+For example, the first case of human-to-human transmission in the US was between a husband and wife living together.
 Other cases have also been spread between patients and doctors in Chinese hospitals.

-The coronavirus particles are very heavy, and usually fall to the ground right around a sick person, rather than lingering in the air.
+The coronavirus particles are very heavy and usually fall to the ground right around a sick person, rather than lingering in the air, becoming airborne.
 This makes the virus far less contagious than some others, like the measles.
-Epidemiologists studying the novel coronavirus have found that a single infected person tends to spread their illness to between one and three other people, much like the seasonal flu.
+Epidemiologists studying the novel coronavirus have found that a single infected person tends to spread the illness to one to three other people, much like the seasonal flu.

-So far, children have proven rather resilient to this virus, much like SARS.
+So far, children have proved rather resilient to this virus.
+Much like SARS, there are few COVID-19 deaths in people under 15.
 A mother with the novel coronavirus reportedly gave birth to a perfectly healthy baby, and the average age of coronavirus patients, in one recent Lancet study, was about 55 years old.

 Do not use any “miracle mineral solution” to combat the virus.
 It’s industrial bleach, and it is dangerous and unhelpful.